-Taxes are the price we pay for the services we receive from our government organizations - local, state, and national.
-It's customary to complain about the high cost of taxes, no matter what level we are paying.
-It's also traditional to complain about the efficiency and effectiveness of government services, and to assume that the taxpaying "customers" are not getting a fair return on their investment because lazy government workers lounge at the office, eating chocolates and watching Oprah rather than doing their jobs with energy and creativity, and elected officials are not providing appropriate guidance/oversight.
+Voters (and non-voters) always complain about the high cost of taxes, whether taxes have been raised or lowered.
+It's also traditional for voters to complain about the efficiency and effectiveness of government services.
+In every election, someone will assert that the taxpaying "customers" are not getting a fair return on their investment because lazy government workers lounge at the office, eating chocolates and watching Oprah rather than doing their jobs with energy and creativity, and elected officials are not providing appropriate guidance/oversight.

-Cutting government costs without reducing services that are appreciated by the voters islike trying to find the fat marbled through a piece of steak.
-One solution may be to avoid fueling the development of fat in the first place, even at the cist of reducing some muscle too.
-Some people advocate putting the cow on a diet, and reducing taxes so there is less potential waste from the very start of the digestive process.
+Cutting government costs without reducing services that are appreciated by the voters is like trying to find the fat marbled through a piece of steak.
+One solution may be to avoid fueling the development of fat in the first place, even at the cost of reducing some muscle too.
+Some people advocate putting the entire cow on a diet, and reducing taxes so there is less potential waste from the very start of the digestive process.